BW Harnesses the Power of the Sun to Produce Clean Energy and Cost Savings

 The CIG, along with the newly renovated Thomas Family Center for Science and Innovation (completed in 2010) are heated and cooled with earth-friendly geo-thermal technology and include energy-efficient lighting and filtration systems.
 The cutting-edge, sustainable technology is fitting for a building that houses programs to foster innovation, entrepreneurship and economic development for the region.

 The new solar array is capable of producing 105 kilowatts of power.
-Students and the University's Buildings and Grounds management can monitor the solar production via the Internet, as well as a wall mounted kiosk.
+Students and the University's buildings and grounds department can monitor the solar production via the Internet, as well as a wall mounted kiosk.
 The experience with this large array will help to inform future discussions about the potential to expand solar power at BW.

 Latest in a BW Green Programming and Building Boom